 When acquiring or divesting of a Dutch company with a works council, you need to know when and how to involve the works council in the process.
 Otherwise, the acquisition or divestment may be delayed or blocked.
 This article contains an overview of the requirements to take into account.

-What is a work council?
+What is a works council?

 Every undertaking in the Netherlands with 50 employees or more must establish a works council, a non-corporate body consisting of elected employees of the company.
-The works council has three type of rights : (i) information rights; (ii) consultation rights; and (iii) approval rights.
+The works council has 3 type of rights : (i) information rights; (ii) consultation rights; and (iii) approval rights.

 When should the works council be consulted?

 The executive board of the company must give the works council the opportunity to render advice on any decision in connection with the transfer of control over (a part of) the company, the take-over or divestment of control of another company, major changes to the organisation or to the distribution of powers within the company, taking out major loans for the company etc. If a board of a company with a works council is involved in the acquisition or divestment, whether of that company itself, or by such company, it needs to consult with the works council.
 The same applies to acquisitions or divestments by a subsidiary of such company.
 Advice of the works council should also be requested in case of the appointment of external advisors in relation to the intended transaction.
 Recent case law has shown that this obligation should be taken seriously and that it involves all advisors in the context of the transaction (such as lawyers, investment bankers, etc.).